 How to find the Applications folder on a Mac?
 It is relatively straightforward.

-Either to go the top-level Finder menu, then along to the Go dropdown.
+Either go to the top-level Finder menu, then the Go dropdown.

 Scroll down and click on Applications.
 This should open a folder containing the files and shortcuts of every app you’ve ever downloaded or own/use by default.